0nix/ggj21/twine/ending3.md

 He inhales deeply in his mask.

 "We have to let them go you know?
 You had a job.
-All you had to do was to pin that overgrown hamster Hassel.
-But since you decided to pony up for your dear comrades, we had to let that bastard go.
+All you had to do was to pin a dud bomb on that overgrown hamster of a man.
+But since you decided to stick up for your dear comrades, we had to let that bastard go.
 But hey!
 I caught a terrorist inside our very own organization!
 And all I had to do was to drop that rodent's papers on your desk, I would call that a win.
 An absolute win."

 The world swirls and turns, and you wish you could barf.